 - 401(k), 403(b) assets and other forms of deferred compensation

 Our dedicated divorce attorneys will look over your finances to determine what is subject to division and let you know what your options are for protecting your valuable assets.
 Valuation and Tax Liability

 Proper valuation of your investments and retirement funds is the key to ensuring that property is equitably divided, particularly when your divorce involves complex marital estates.
-Our lawyers at Bailey Smith & Bailey, P.C. work with forensic accountants to gather a full picture of what is considered separate property versus marital property.
+Our lawyers at Bailey & Terranova, P.C. work with forensic accountants to gather a full picture of what is considered separate property versus marital property.